Types of Arrow Points

 - Weigh the same as most popular big game broadheads.

 JUDO is a registered trademark of Zwickey Archery, Inc.

 - May be used for small game animals such as rabbits, squirrels, ptarmigan, and grouse.

 - Are flat instead of pointed and made from rubber, plastic, or steel.

 - Kill by shock.

-- Many blunt points are made from rubber or plastic.
-They flare out at the tip to form a much wider striking surface, which delivers more shock to the target.
+- Flare out at the tip to form a much wider striking surface, which delivers more shock to the target.